graham73may/bolt-taxonomy-editor/readme.md

 # Taxonomy editor
 Le missing visual taxonomy editor for bolt CMS.

+This plugin will read your `taxonomy.yml` config file, and present you with an interface to edit the `options:` value.
+The rest of your taxonomy.yml file will remain untouched, please use this as normal.

 This plugin may change the YAML syntax of your taxonomy.yml file, but it is still outputting valid YAML - it's just the syntax the parser has decided to use for the content it is outputting.

 ## Permission